Fohdeesha/lab-docu/docs/perc.md

 ## Finding Your Card Revision

 Boot the server off the FreeDOS ISO.
-Once it's booted just run the following command It will spit out the name and revision of your card:
+Once it's booted just run the following command, it will spit out the name and revision of your card:
 ```
 info
 ```